 Now, you have to be really careful with this because someone’s already on their way of out your website.
 They’ve made an intent and they’re just trying to get out.
 So you have to be super intentional with the messaging you put on your pop-up.
 It’s your last chance, and you don’t want to push them away faster.

-Bonus Tips for Using Pop-ups
+Bonus Tips to Make Pop-ups Work

 Below are some additional tips to help you use pop-ups more effectively: